pmglab/KGGSEE/doc/source/quick_tutorials.rst

 GATES and ECS (gene-based association tests)
 ============================================

 GATES and ECS are two statistical methods combining the p-values of a group of SNPs into one p-value.
 This analysis inputs p-values of SNPs and outputs p-values of genes.
-The command is:
+The tutorial command is:

 .. code:: shell